bstavel/dictator_data_analysis/README.md

-# Dictator Behavioral Data Analysis
+# Dictator Data Analysis

-These scripts process the behavioral data for a modified Dictator Task in ECoG patients to investiagte neural implementations of decision making during presentations of advantageous and inadvenategous inequity.
+These scripts process the behavioral data and the raw High Gamma data for a modified Dictator Task in ECoG patients to investiagte neural implementations of decision making during presentations of advantageous and inadvenategous inequity.
+These scripts include the main analyses of interest, as well as parallelized version that were run to the SCF cluster in Winter/Spring of 2020.

 This document is designed to help us document tough choices that we made throughout the analysis stream.

+_*An earlier version of this readme was only for the behavioral analyses, but it has since expanded_

 ## Participant Exclusion